National Yang Ming Chiao Tung University: Beimen Campus

+Home to Institute of Business and Management and Department of Transportation and Logistics Management.

 A defining feature of the Beimen Campus is its location within the historic Taipei Beimen Post Office, a designated municipal heritage site.
 Completed in 1930 and designed by architect Kuriyama Shunichi (栗山俊一), the building is now shared by Chunghwa Post’s Beimen Branch and National Yang Ming Chiao Tung University.

-Beimen Campus currently serves as the teaching and research base for the Institute of Business and Management and the Department of Transportation and Logistics Management under the College of Management.
+Beimen Campus is the smallest among all NYCU campuses.
+The first through fourth floors house offices and classrooms and currently serve as the teaching and research base for the Institute of Business and Management and the Department of Transportation and Logistics Management under the College of Management.